Start Free

 Adding the self-signed server certificate to the trusted CA certificates

-• A custom Java truststore by using the following properties:
+• Provide a custom Java truststore by using the following properties:

 For SonarScanner for .NET